yangli-io/blockchain-notes/README.md

 ### Solidity

 * External Vs Public - External is for external only calls, public is for both external and internal calls (More gas)
+* Functions cannot accept maps and dynamic multi-dimensional arrays as inputs

 ### Geth
 Geth is a go version of ethereum